Labna

 Like other arches at Mayan sites, it was an entrance to the city with several sacbes (ancient roads) leading up to it.
 Sacbes are intellectually and metaphysically challenging.
 The Maya created these limestone capped brilliantly white highways connecting the many cities of the Yucatan, yet no wheel was ever used to create them and no wheel ever traversed them.

 Down the sacbe and under the arch you come to El Mirador, an unusual structure perched on top of mound with a well-preserved roofcomb and remnants of a sculpture of a human figure on its corner.
-Without iron to chisel and sculpt these vast cities of rock, and no wheel or beast of burden to move them, our preconceived notions of the capabilities of stone age people can´t help but be challenged.
+Without iron to chisel and sculpt these vast cities of rock, and no wheel or beast of burden to move them, our preconceived notions of the capabilities of "stone age" people can´t help but be challenged.

-Maya Sites Travel Services
+Maya Sites Travel Services excursions to Labna:

-plus Ek Balam, Uxmal, Labna, Kabah, colonial Merida, Tulum & Coba!
+Plus Ek Balam, Uxmal, Labna,

-For more information phone our U.S. office toll free 877-620-8715
+For more information phone our U.S. office toll free 1-877-620-8715

-Outside of the U.S. (1) 505-255-2279
+Outside of the U.S. (county code 1) 505-255-2279

-mayasites@yahoo.com.
+[email protected].
 See you soon!

-All photographs and text Copyright 2000-2011 by MayaSites Travel Services.
+All photographs and text Copyright 2000-2014 by MayaSites Travel Services.
 All rights reserved.